ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/overview.md

 ## Excel format overview

 The basic format for a `safedata` dataset submission is an Excel Workbook, which will typically contain at least four worksheets.
-The first four worksheets must use the standard names listed below.
-While both Taxa and NCBITaxa can be included, it is only required to include one of them.

 - [**Summary**](summary.md): This contains some simple information about the authors of the dataset, access rights and the individual data tables in the dataset.